 - 9201.
 Expenditures must be in accordance with the accepted budget except when allowable variances are applicable. - 9202.
 If an eligible entity expends grant funds contrary to the provisions of the financial award, such action must require the repayment of those funds if the expenditure violated statutory provisions.
 KHRC may require repayment of expenditures that do not conform to the provisions of the grant award even if the expenditures are determined allowable by statutory provisions. - 9203.
 Community Action Agencies must not give CSBG-funded staff raises/incentive pay from CSBG funds after the entity's CSBG budget has been approved unless such raises are in keeping with the entity's policy on salary increases.
 CSBG funds may only be used to pay for the pro rata share of vacation leave, sick leave, retirement, and other fringe benefits of CSBG funded positions. - 9204.
 Community Action Agencies must reimburse staff and volunteers for travel at uniform rates and in accordance with the entity's written procedures.
-No staff member or volunteer shall be paid a higher reimbursement rate than any other staff member or volunteer. - 9205.
-Procurements made in whole or part with CSBG funds are to be made in accordance with the applicable Uniform Administrative Requirements, Cost Principals, and Audit Requirements for HHS unless a more stringent practice is required by KHRC.
+No staff member or volunteer shall be paid a higher reimbursement rate than any other staff member or volunteer.

-- 9206.
+- 9205.
+Procurements made in whole or part with CSBG funds are to be made in accordance with 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards. - 9206.
 Where an eligible entity proposes to enter into a sole source contract or a contract where only one bid or proposal is received, such contract shall be subject to prior approval by KHRC if the aggregate expenditure for all items to be procured from the bidder/offeror will exceed \$10,000 in a 12-month period.
 The eligible entity may submit the request for approval to KHRC in writing.
 KHRC will respond to the request within 60 days. - 9207.
 To the greatest extent practicable, all equipment and products purchased with funds made available by CSBG should be American made. - 9208.
 All consulting contracts to be funded, in whole or part, with CSBG funds must receive prior approval from KHRC.
 The request for approval must be in writing, and must include: - A. The need expected to be met by hiring a consultant. - B. The name and address of the individual(s) to be hired. - C. The resumé of the consultant(s) to be hired. - D. A description of the work to be conducted by the consultant including deliverables. - 9209.
 Expenditures proposed for consulting contracts and submitted with the eligible entity's budget require the details identified in Item 9208. - 9210.
 An entity wishing to subcontract or delegate any part of its CSBG grant for service activity must receive prior approval from KHRC.
 Subcontracted activity is bound by State and Federal requirements. - 9211.
-A contract award (see 2 CFR 180.220) must not be made to parties listed on the government wide Excluded Parties List System or the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 180 for "<a href="Debarment and Suspension." - A. Evidence supporting the contractor's eligibility to enter into a contract must be maintained by the contracting agency. - 9212.
-KHRC may require the Grantee to enter into a security agreement or similar instrument, to be provided by KHRC, granting KHRC a secured interest in any personal property purchased with the grant funds.
+A contract award must not be made to parties listed on the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 180 for "Debarment and Suspension". - A. Evidence supporting the contractor's eligibility to enter into a contract must be maintained by the contracting agency. - 9212.
+KHRC may require the Grantee to enter into a security agreement or similar instrument, to be provided by KHRC, granting KHRC a secure interest in any personal property purchased with the grant funds.